-The TerraCorps service term is 11 months.
+This year's TerraCorps service term is September 22-July 31.
 TerraCorps members commit to completing a minimum of 1,700 hours of service during the term.
-This averages out to about 38-40 hours a week.
+This averages to about 38-40 hours per week.

 5) What do typical hours look like?
 Is there flexibility in the schedule?
 Can members serve on the weekends?